albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

-# FatJAR and docker image
+# FatJAR and Docker image

-- Our docker file copies the FatJAR
+- The FatJAR is copied from our laptop into the Docker image using the `COPY` instruction, as shown next

   ```dockerfile
   COPY ./build/libs/*.jar application.jar